In a recent study, researchers found that 10 medical treatments are overused most in the US.

 Computed tomography pulmonary angiography

-This is a diagnostic test that using a CT scan to get images of the pulmonary arteries in patients with respiratory symptoms.
+This is a diagnostic test using a CT scan to get images of the pulmonary arteries in patients with respiratory symptoms.

 The method isn’t invasive and is highly sensitive, but it gives patient lots of radiation.